wangx1996/CenterPillarNet/README.md

 If you are intreseted in this project, you can try to change the code and make this work better.

-If you have any idea on this work, pilease contact me.
+If you have any idea on this work, please contact me.

 More details I will put it on wiki.